72nd/swiss-qr-invoice/README.md

 # swiss-qr-invoice

 Generate Swiss QR Invoices as described in [this standard](https://www.paymentstandards.ch/dam/downloads/ig-qr-bill-de.pdf) and [the style guide](https://www.paymentstandards.ch/dam/downloads/style-guide-de.pdf).
+The library uses [gopdf](https://github.com/signintech/gopdf) via the [gopdf-wrapper](https://github.com/72nd/gopdf-wrapper).

+## Use as a CLI app

+## Use as a library

-The library uses [gopdf](https://github.com/signintech/gopdf) via the [gopdf-wrapper](https://github.com/72nd/gopdf-wrapper) The invoice can be directly saved as PDF or further edited using via the `gopdf-wrapper`/`gopdf` element.
+The invoice can be directly saved as PDF or further edited using via the `gopdf-wrapper`/`gopdf` element.

 ```golang
 import inv "github.com/72nd/swiss-qr-invoice"